 Situational judgment assessments present prospective employees with several theoretical scenarios, mirroring those encountered within the workplace.
 They require candidates to indicate how they would respond to the situations, usually by selecting a course of action (or ranking options) from a multiple-choice list.

 Situational judgment assessments help to determine whether a candidate aligns with a company’s expected behaviors and values.

 Using a carefully selected series of pre-employment tests within your recruitment process is likely to increase both its efficiency and effectiveness.
 Employment assessment tests are trusted indicators of future job performance, helping to ensure every chosen candidate is an excellent match for your open role.

-Personality, culture fit and situational judgement tests help to make sure the person selected exhibits behaviours and values aligned with your company and can thrive within your workplace.
+Personality, culture fit, and situational judgment tests help to make sure the person selected exhibits behaviors and values aligned with your company and can thrive within your workplace.
 Using these tests to hire talent helps to ensure both employee and employer satisfaction, leading to the long-term retention of well-matched employees.